HoangGiang93/mujoco_sim_docker/README.md

 roslaunch mujoco_sim SceneCapture.launch
 ```

-The knowledge graph can be found at
+The generated knowledge graph can be found at
 `images/mujoco-ws-image/src/mujoco_sim/model/save`

+##### 5. Test with reasoner, Protege for example

 ##### 5. Stop docker containers